-There have recently been a number of studies of underwater networks [1-6].
+There have recently been a number of studies of underwater acoustic networks [1-6].
 These have been motivated in part by the need to perform sensing and surveying of underwater areas with numerous potential applications such as general oceanographic needs [7], monitoring of marine biology and/or oil and gas fields, detection of submarines etc. Networks consisting of AUV's that offer mobility and are equipped with multiple transmitters and receivers in order to improve the link reliability may represent a particularly appealing choice in this regard.

-The paper studies the average FEP performance of mobile underwater acoustic networks.
+The paper studies the average FEP of underwater acoustic mobile networks with an ARQ as a means of improving the network reliability.
 The AUV's have multiple transmitters and receivers.
 The FEP is evaluated across a multihop route of MIMO AUV's.
-The multihop routing is done by utilizing a modified version of the reserve listen and go transmission protocol.
-The modification includes request-to-send (RTS) and clear-to-send (CTS) messages before the transmission takes place with the aim of reducing the impact of interference from other transmissions in the network.
+It is assumed that the stop & wait ARQ protocol is implemented on a hop-by-hop basis.
+The multihop routing is done by utilizing a modified version of the reserve listen and go transmission protocol based on the inclusion of request-to-send (RTS) and clearto-send (CTS) messages before the transmission takes place with the aim of reducing the impact of interference from other transmissions in the network [8].
 The mobility model is direction persistent.
 Each transmission link experiences frequency dependent path loss and independent Ricean fading.

-Andrej Stefanov Faculty of Engineering IBU Skopje Macedonia The organization of the paper is as follows.
+Andrej Stefanov Faculty of Engineering IBU Skopje Macedonia The paper is organized as follows.
 The model for underwater acoustic propagation is outlined in Section II.
-The average FEP of a multihop route across the mobile underwater acoustic network is evaluated in Section III.
-Section IV illustrates the FEP performance of the mobile underwater acoustic network with MIMO AUV's through numerical examples.
-Conclusion is given in Section V.
+The impact of ARQ on the average FEP of a multihop route across the mobile underwater acoustic network is evaluated in Section III.
+Section IV illustrates the average FEP performance with ARQ of the underwater acoustic mobile network with MIMO AUV's by numerical examples.
+Section V concludes the paper.